durrantlab/censible/README.md

                   --pdb_out test_out.pdb
 ```

-The `HEADER` fields of the output PDB file contain useful information for
+The per-atom terms are placed in the beta column.
+See the `HEADER` fields of the
-visualization.
+output PDB file for additional useful information.

 ### Using Other CENsible Models